Fáfnir

-Name

-The name "Fáfnir" has been translated from Old Norse as "the embracer".
+Etymology

+The name "Fáfnir" has been translated from Old Norse as "the embracer", lit. 'the fathomer' (archaised: "fathomner"), stemming from the verb faðma ("fathom, embrace") with the inchoative verb-suffix -na and agent noun-suffix -ir.
+The spelling fáfn- stems from an excrescence following the m, introducing a short /b/ or /p/, in turn morphing into an /f/, thus something akin to /faðmnair/ → /faðmb͡hnair/ → /fahmb͡hnir/ → /fámhp͡hnir/ → /fáfnir/ (compare favne, Old Swedish: fambna, fampna, from faðma).
+Cognates of faðmr (the noun of faðma), includes fathmōs, vadem, vadem, vaam, fethm, fadam, fadum, faden, fæðm and English: fathom.

+The name can be interpreted in various ways.
+It could potentially be a play on Fáfnir's worm-form.
+The root sense, "the one who embraces", could refer to the worm coiling around the treasure to brood over it, but a double entendre could also be "the one of many fathoms", referencing the measurement fathom, relating to the worm's massive length.

 Appearance

 Before taking the form of a dragon, Fáfnir's appearance is not explicitly described.
-It has been noted though that his brother, Regin, is described as being a dwarf in Norna-Gests þáttr and resembling a dwarf (dvergr of vǫxt), however, it is neither clear if relatives of dwarfs are also dwarfs, or how dwarfs were conceived of as appearing.
+It has been noted though that his brother, Regin, is described as being a dwarf in Norna-Gests þáttr and resembling a dwarf (dvergr of vǫxt), however, it is neither clear if relatives of dwarfs are also dwarfs, nor how dwarfs were conceived of as appearing.
 It has been noted that dwarf appearances were presented in the medieval period as highly diverse and they could even change their form, as with Andvari and potentially also Fáfnir.

 While in the form of a worm in Fáfnismál, Fáfnir is described as flightless and snake-like while at the same point in the narrative of the later Völsunga saga, he has shoulders, suggesting legs, wings or both.
 This change is consistent with the wider trend in Germanic portrayals of dragons, and likely results from influence from continental Europe that was facilitated by Christianisation and the increased availability of translated romances.